India Square

-India Square, home to the highest concentration of Asian Indians in the Western Hemisphere, and known as "Little India," is a South Asian-focused commercial and restaurant district in the Bombay, Journal Square, and Marion Section neighborhoods of Jersey City, New Jersey, U.S.
+India Square, also known as "Little India" and "Little Bombay," is a South Asian commercial and restaurant district in the Journal Square section of Jersey City, New Jersey.
+It is home to the highest concentration of Asian Indians in the Western Hemisphere.

 Location

 The area is a rapidly growing Indian New Yorker ethnic enclave within the New York metropolitan area.
 The neighborhood is centered on Newark Avenue, between Tonnele Avenue and JFK Boulevard, and is considered to be part of the larger Journal Square District.
 This area has been home to the largest outdoor Navratri festivities in New Jersey as well as several Hindu temples.
 This portion of Newark Avenue is lined with grocery stores including Patel Brothers and Subzi Mandi Cash & Carry, electronics vendors, video stores, clothing stores, and restaurants, and is one of the busiest pedestrian areas of this part of the city, often stopping traffic for hours.
 According to the 2000 census, there were nearly 13,000 Indians living in this two-block stretch in Jersey City, up from 3,000 in 1980, increasing commensurately between 2000 and 2010.
 As of the 2010 census, over 27,000 Asian Indians accounted for 10.9% of Jersey City's population, the highest proportion of any major U.S. city.
-After dark, the businesses light flashing signs and the street crowds continue.
+After dark, the businesses with flashing light signs and street crowds continue.

 Although India Square continues to represent the heart of Little India in Jersey City, situated between Tonnele Avenue and John F. Kennedy Boulevard, Little India itself as of 2019 has been expanding further eastward along Newark Avenue, through Jersey City's Little Manila, to Summit Avenue and the Five Corners neighborhood.